Demystifying Tubal Tensor Algebra

 so $\varepsilon$ does not have a weak inverse.
 Indeed, no invertible $\matM$ exists that makes dual numbers isomorphic to $\R^2$. \end{example}

 \begin{example}[t-product via circulant matrices~\cite{gleich-2012-power-arnol}] Given $\vx=[x_1,\dots,x_n]$ let $\circmatrix(\vx)$ denote the circulant matrix whose first column is $\vx$, i.e.,

 The sum of circulant matrices is circulant, the product of circulant matrices is also circulant.
 Any two circulant matrices commute.
 Finally, the identity matrix is a circulant matrix.
 Thus, by identifying $\vx$ with $\circmatrix(\vx)$ we define a commutative unital ring.
+In particular, $\circmatrix(\vx \tprod \vy) = \circmatrix(\vx) \cdot \circmatrix(\vy)$, where the right-hand side is standard matrix multiplication.
 This ring is tubal, with $\matM$ equal to the DFT matrix, i.e., this ring is exactly the t-product.
 In fact, the original construction of the t-product in \cite{kilmer-2011-factor-strat, braman-2010-third-order} was based on circulant matrices (see also \cite{gleich-2012-power-arnol}). \end{example}

 \begin{example}[Negacyclic convolution] The t-product is the result of using polynomial product modulo $X^n - 1$.
 However, we can choose some other polynomial $Q$, as long as its degree is $n$ (for a ring over $\R^n$) and all its roots are distinct.
 We have